Skip to content

 This looks as follows in Maputnik.
 To add the layer:

-And then to edit the filter and color:
+And then to edit the color:

 {